First presidency of John Mahama

-Upon assuming office, Mahama continued the Better Ghana Agenda policy vision initiated by his predecessor, John Atta Mills.

 2012 general election

 Incumbent president John Mahama was declared winner of the presidential election with just 50.7% of the vote, a few thousand votes over the threshold for avoiding a run-off election.
 Nana Akufo-Addo on the other hand received 47.74%.
 However, the opposition did not accept the results and accused the Electoral Commission (EC) of tampering with the results.
 The opposition filed a petition at the Ghanaian Supreme Court to review the election results but Mahama was declared as president, winning a full term.

-Reaction
+Reactions

 The non-partisan Coalition of Domestic Election Observers (CODEO), the Economic Community of West African States (ECOWAS) and the African Union (AU) all declared that the elections were, for the most part, free and fair.
 Despite this, there were still widespread allegations of voting irregularities, though these were dismissed as unsubstantiated by the electoral commission chairman.
 As a result of these claims, the New Patriotic Party immediately rejected the results upon their release and its candidate, Nana Akufo-Addo, remarked that his party's leaders would be meeting on 11 December to consider their options, one of which is to contest the results by lodging an appeal in court.
 Violent opposition was however ruled out.

-African Union commission chairman Thomas Yayi flew to Ghana to meet with the two men.
+African Union commission chairman Thomas Boni Yayi flew to Ghana to meet with the two men.
 He was also reported to have congratulated Mahama on his victory, and charged him to preside over an all-inclusive government.
 Yayi praised the conduct and the participants of the election.

 In anticipation of petitions regarding the election, Chief Justice Georgina Theodora Wood has established two public complaints secretariats to swiftly process such concerns.
 In a statement after being declared the victor, Mahama gave a reconciliatory message, saying "I wish to welcome my fellow candidates to join me now as partners in the project of nation building and of creating a better Ghana".